linode/docs/docs/guides/databases/mongodb/navigating-mongodb/index.md

 }
     {{< /output >}}

 - Using the `$ne` operator matches where a given field does not equal a given value.
-This operator comes with a variant of `$nin`, the inverse of `$in`, that matches when a given value is not in a given array:
+This operator comes with a variant of `$nin`, the inverse of `$in`, that matches when a given value is not in a given array.

         db.bookCatalog.find( { "author": { $ne: "William Sharkspeare" } } ).pretty()